MatthewTourond/MatthewTourond.github.io/index.md

 ## Reddit: Text Generator

 A project where I try to explore the full data science process from data acquisition to product.
 I used Google's BigQuery to scrape 40 million rows of user data including usernames, comments, and the subreddit where the comment was posted.
-I used a Markov chain to generate text using data from particular subreddits.
-Since comment data is typically a response to a post or another comment, it is more difficult to generate meaningful results.
+Text was generated with a Markov chain using data from particular subreddits.
+Since comment data is typically a response to a post or another comment, it is more difficult to generate meaningful text.

 ## Reddit: Data Mining User Information